 🍽️ Book your table here.

-Safire Grill’s Ramadan buffet is set to be making a return after massive demand and it’s a great way to open your Iftar with family and friends.
+Safire Grill’s Ramadan buffet is returning after massive demand, and it’s a great way to open your Iftar with family and friends.
 The restaurant close to Manchester Royal Infirmary, between Chorlton-on-Medlock and Victoria Park, will be providing guests with a generous spread as they break the fast this Ramadan.
 The buffet will feature Safire’s best selection of starters, mains and desserts, think kebabs, tikka, braised lamb shank, curries, sponge puddings and gulab jamon.
 Prayer facilities are also available at this venue.
+The buffet costs £21.95 for adults and £11.95 for kids up to 10 years old (excluding drinks).

 🍽️ Book a table here.

 Another Asian restaurant in Manchester which has you covered this Ramadan is MyLahore.
-Open from 6pm to 11pm for Iftar, the restaurant located on the Curry Mile will be serving a halal menu featuring literally everything you could be craving from across Europe and Asia.
+Open until 1am on Fridays and Saturdays and midnight for the rest of the week, the restaurant located on the Curry Mile will be serving a halal menu featuring literally everything you could be craving from across Europe and Asia.
 We’re talking samosa chaat, traditional curries, seafood platters and paninis, wraps and salads.
 MyLahore also has you covered should you want their food for Suhoor, or for an Iftar at home.
-Whilst they aren’t open into the early hours, they have an Iftar sharing box on sale which you can order online straight to your door, to be eaten on your own schedule.
+Whilst they aren’t open into the early hours, they have a Ramadan sharing box which you can order online straight to your door, to be eaten on your own schedule.
+Plus, if you fancy a feast, MyLahore is hosting an Iftar buffet at the Glass Marquee in Blackburn, which includes 3-course dining, fresh naan, desserts, dates, tea and more.

 📍MyLahore, 14 – 18 Wilmslow Road, M14 5TQ.

-Several of Chaiiwala’s branches will be open into the early hours of the morning over Ramadan, for those who are looking for something substantial to eat for Suhoor, before the fast begins.
-The restaurant, which recently opened the UK’s first Indian drive-thru, offers a host of filling food and chai tea to keep you going.
+Several of Chaiiwala’s branches are open until late over Ramadan,meaning those who are looking for something substantial to eat for Suhoor, before the fast begins.
+The restaurant, which opened the UK’s first Indian drive-thru, offers a host of filling food and chai tea to keep you going.
 One of the best options is their all-day Desi Breakfast, which features an omelette, spicy beans or daal, roti and a karak chai, to keep you full and satisfied for the day ahead.
 If you’re visiting for Iftar, Chaiiwala also has a plenty of street food to choose from like masala chips, samosa burgers and pani puri.

 📍Chaiiwala, Bury Old Road, M8 5BW | Stockport Road, M19 3BN | Ayres Road, M16 7GS | George Street, Oldham, OL1 1LS | Milkstone Road, Rochdale, OL11 1EB | Manchester Road, Bolton, BL3 2NZ | Deane Road, Bolton, BL3 5DL.